 The gutter dripped and the raindrops rapped hard on the kitchen window.
 My eyes were already open.
 The bedsheets felt cold and damp.
 The shutters in the living room rattled with the wind gusts.
 I’ve been staring at the dark ceiling for nearly three hours.
 I sat up.
 Sleep was busy somewhere else.

 Another rotten night.

 My mind was stuck in ruminating mode.
 There was no point in trying to sleep.
-Heavy rainstorm washed over the town.
+A heavy rainstorm washed over the town.
 So thirsty… I tried to breathe.
-The merry-go-round in my head kept me replaying the last two weeks, pining me to decisions, yanking me back and forth between faces and screams and tears.
+The merry-go-round in my head kept me replaying the last two weeks, pinning me to decisions, yanking me back and forth between faces and screams and tears.
 Decisions that were not my wisest…

 I was wrong.